-While the pandemic became a huge market disruptor, digitalization is now revolutionizing the whole consumer goods spectrum, creating both challenges and opportunities for the market’s key players.
-The combination of those two factors has altered the way consumers shop – how, what and why they shop.
+While the pandemic became a huge market disruptor, digitalisation is now revolutionising the whole consumer goods spectrum, creating both challenges and opportunities for the market’s key players.
+The combination of those two factors has altered the way consumers shop – how, what, and why they shop.
 To succeed in this competitive market, consumer goods companies need to adapt to the continuously evolving consumer demand and trends.

 Here Templeton & Partners provide the latest UK, European and global market overview.
 The most recent research and projections from leading publications and institutions, such as the World Trade Organization, FDF, McKinsey and IRI, reveal expert insights into the challenges and trends that will shape the future of the Consumer Goods industry, including: